kuznia-rdzeni/coreblocks/docs/shared_structs/RS.md

 Output:
 - `opcode` - instruction identifier for FU
-- `val-rs1` - value of first operand
+- `val_rs1` - value of first operand
-- `val-rs2` - value of second operand
+- `val_rs2` - value of second operand
-- `id-out` - id of RF field where instruction output should be stored
+- `id_out` - id of RF field where instruction output should be stored
-- `id-ROB` - id of ROB entry which is allocated for this instruction
+- `id_ROB` - id of ROB entry which is allocated for this instruction
 - `err` - error code

 Remarks: